giorgosde/DotnetSQSDemo/README.md

 - [AWS SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/step-create-queue.html)

 #### Troubleshooting:
-- For connectivity issues ensuer that the queueUrl is set in the `appsettings.json` file
+- For SQS connectivity issues ensuer that the queueUrl is set in the `appsettings.json` file
+- For DataDog connectivity issues ensure that the apiKey is set in the `appsettings.json` file and the correct `DatadogConfiguration` `url` is set for your Organization's region.
+For further details check the official [documentation](https://docs.datadoghq.com/logs/log_collection/csharp/?tab=serilog#agentless-logging-with-serilog-sink)